APA AI Ethics in Psychology: What Clinicians Need to Know

-The APA offers ethical guidance for using AI in psychology.
+In Short… The APA offers ethical guidance for using AI in psychology.
 Key points: be transparent with clients, guard against bias, protect data privacy, validate AI tools, maintain human oversight, and understand legal responsibilities.
-AI should support—not replace—professional judgment.
-Continue on for more.
+AI should support - not replace - professional judgment.

 The Clinical Reality